radiantlogic-v8/documentation-new/documentation/hardening-guide/03-recommendations-for-securing-data-at-rest.md

 You can use your own security key (Customer Master Key) for attribute encryption via AWS KMS.
 For details on using AWS KMS, see the RadiantOne System Administration Guide.

-For details on exporting Universal Directory stores using LDIFZ, see the RadiantOne Namespace Configuration Guide.
+For details on exporting RadiantOne Directory stores using LDIFZ, see the RadiantOne Namespace Configuration Guide.
 For details on exporting persistent cache stores using LDIFZ, see the RadiantOne Deployment and Tuning Guide.